Tribe's Guide to

 As we discussed earlier in this Guide, you must submit the necessary documents to the court by electronically filing (e-filing) them at Comcourts.

 If you are in agreement with the other parent, do not use this method.
-If you want to get the courts authority in the form of orders for your agreement, you should apply to the Family Court for consent orders.
-See Tribe’s Guide to Parenting Agreements for more detail about how to do this.
+If you want to get the court’s authority in the form of orders for your agreement, you should apply to the Family Court for consent orders.
+See Tribe’s Guide to Parenting Agreements for more details about how to do this.

 What documents do I need to file in a parenting case?